 Artificer could have been a bog-standard survival game, but it seems to play its theme close to its heart.
 You can, for example, perform a dissection on fallen creatures to learn about them.
 I seriously can’t wait for this one.

 That’s all for this months list, I really hope you all found at least one game to look forward to this month.
-If you made it this far, why not check out some of my reviews?
+If you made it this far, why not check out my Reviewer Profile and see if my other content can be helpful to you.
 You could also check out my Kofi page.
 Sharing my content is also always welcome, lists like this are meant to be seen after all.